BuildTeamDev/BitBot/README.md

 # BitBot

-A Discord Bot, which do a lot of things
+A Discord Bot, which do a lot of things like